the practical kitchen

 Pro-Tip: Start the mixer on low, gradually increasing the speed as the water absorbs into the flour.
 This will happen fairly quickly, about 20 seconds.
 Once you're not at risk of flour clouds spraying everywhere, bump the speed to medium.
 Start the 60 second timer once it reaches medium speed.

-This is a tip straight from the original No-Fuss Focaccia recipe — the non-stick spray prevents sticking.
+First spray the pan with non-stick spray, then drizzle a tablespoon of olive oil across the surface.
+This is a tip straight from King Arthur's original No-Fuss Focaccia recipe — the non-stick spray prevents sticking.
 But the added olive oil makes the bottom of the focaccia extra crispy.

 A batch of focaccia dough sits in the middle of a sheet pan.
 It hasn't been stretched at all yet.